jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Proposal.md

 Secondary artifacts like open-source implementations of various protocols/consensus mechanisms/algorithms as well as comprehensive and understandable notes for various concepts of [[thoughts/peer-to-peer|peer to peer]] systems will also be produced and released.

 A rough hierarchy of work follows:
-1. Research artifacts (blog posts explaining ...)
+1. Research artifacts (blog posts explaining distributed systems concepts as I learn and become more familiar with them)
-2. tk
+2. Root: the data replication and identity part of Rhizome
+3. Trunk: the application-level event log management and collaboration

+The goal is to finish 1. and 2. by end of summer.

 You can find the ongoing [[thoughts/Rhizome Research Log|research log here]].